To convert kw to hp, you can use the following conversion factor:

 - Calculation: 100 kW / 0.746 = 134.05 hp.

-hp to kw 3 phase formula and example
+hp to kw 3 phase formula:

 The formula for converting horsepower (hp) to kilowatts (kW) is the same for both single-phase and three-phase systems.